snavruzov/pdf-to-markdown/README.md

 ```

 ## Configuration
-- You can provide your own OCR service or use the built-in LLM-based OCR (requires an OpenAI-compatible client).
+- You can provide your own OCR service (`custom_pdf_ocr_service`) or use the built-in LLM-based OCR (requires an OpenAI-compatible client and model).
+- Similarly, you can provide your own table detection service (`table_detection_service`) or use the built-in `LLMBasedTableDetector` (which also uses the configured LLM client and model if provided).
-- The plugin will automatically decide when to use OCR based on page content heuristics.
+- The plugin will automatically decide when to use OCR based on page content heuristics and table detection results.

 ## Notes
 - **Performance**: Because the plugin prioritizes correctness and completeness, processing may be slower than pure text extractors, especially for scanned or image-heavy PDFs.